DeepikaAgrawal2105/Pinjobs_Internship_Coding_test/README.md

 # Pinjobs_Internship_Coding_test

+Title:
-Test-- Main Task is to fetch the mentioned variables from the rows.
+ Task is to fetch the mentioned variables from the rows.

+Description:
 This test contains 3 exercises.

 Exercise 1